GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer science differs from physics in that it is not actually a science.
-It does not study natural objects.
-Rather, computer science is like engineering; it is all about getting something to do something.
+> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
 >
-> ~ *Richard Feynman*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts